AusClimateService/npcp/reports/phase1/phase1_report.md

 major CSIRO or Bureau of Meteorology project, but there was interest in determining their potential for future projects.

-The simplest bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data
+The simplest bias correction procedure is a mean correction, where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data